SegataLab/cmseq/README.md

 # CMSeq #

-* Provides interface for .bam files
-* Reference free consensus
-* Breadth and Depth of coverage
+CMSeq is a set of commands to provide an interface to .bam files for coverage and sequence consensus.

 **Requires:**